 Mona Jensen in Focus

-In conversation with Tom Woods’ Creative Director Mona Jensen about her design process, inspiration behind the latest Vault collection – and more.
+In conversations with Creative Director of Tom Wood, Mona Jensen, about her design process, the inspiration behind the latest Vault Collection – and more.

 Q: Morning, noon or night?

 It depends.
 Mornings on the beach, Noons in the city and Evenings with friends around a table with great food and wine.

 Q: What is it about Brutalist Architecture that fascinates you?

 The ability to shape something that is distinctive, strong and fundamental without any “fuss” has always appealed to me.
 Honesty within the design, when you can’t hide anything.